akincemtutal9/CSE364_PROJECT/Answers.md

 The git clone used to point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.

+All The Questions has been answere by 14:57.